Lethja/Newth/DJGPP/README.md

 ## Compress (optional)

-On DOS machines disk space is usually at a premium.
+On DOS machines, disk space is usually at a premium.
-Even though the release builds are stripped of all debugging symbols it is possible to make the binary take substantially less disk space with UPX compression so that it fits comfortably on a smaller diskette standard.
+Even though the release builds are stripped of all debugging symbols, it is possible to make the binary take substantially less disk space with UPX compression so that it fits comfortably on a smaller diskette standard.

 | Build | UPX command                | Fits on            |